static-web-server/static-web-server/docs/content/features/compression.md

 The compression algorithm is determined by the [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header and the compression support built into SWS.
 By default SWS builds with support for `Gzip`, `Deflate`, `Brotli` and `Zstandard` algorithms.

 SWS honors the qualities specified by the client to choose the algorithm.
-In case of equal quality for several algorithms (or no qualities at all), the internal priority will select according to this priority list:
+In case of equal quality for several algorithms (or no qualities at all), the internal priority will be selected according to this list:

 1. `Zstandard`
 2. `Brotli`
 3. `Gzip`